carbon-language/carbon-lang/docs/project/goals.md

 order or a cost-benefit analysis.

-**Cost-benefit will drive many choices.** We expect the impact on the project and language as a whole to influence both the cost (e.g., complexity) and benefit (e.g., helping users).
+**Cost-benefit will drive many choices.** We expect the impact on the project and language as a whole to influence both the cost, including complexity, and benefit, including helping users.
 Benefit increases over time, which means providing incremental solutions earlier will typically increase total benefit.
 It is also reasonable for the engineering basis of a decision to factor in both effort already invested, and effort ready to commit to the feature.
 This should